Why Diversity Should Matter to You

 How does this translate to the college experience?

-Diversity can be encouraged by the college in several ways.
-First, institutions should be making an effort to hire a varied faculty to nurture students.
-But the school should also be doing the best they can to foster substantial connections between people from different backgrounds.
-This prevents faculty and students from self-segregating and promotes positive connections.
+Diversity can be encouraged by the college in multiple ways.
+For one, institutions should be making an effort to hire a diverse faculty to engage students.
+But the school should also be doing the best they can to foster meaningful connections between people from differing backgrounds.
+This prevents faculty and students from becoming isolated and promotes positive connections.

-Learn About Diversity at Illinois State, and how it Compares to Other Schools in the Nation
+Learn About Diversity at Illinois State, and how it Compares to Other Schools in the U.S..

 Normal Diversity at This School